How do we build peace during a pandemic? Lessons for peacebuilding and health sector organisations

-Using illustrative examples provided by peacebuilding organisations around the world, this background paper attempts to understand better the new environments in which peacebuilders are operating, focusing on conflict dynamics that have arisen in the last year and looking at how peacebuilders are addressing these.
+Using illustrative examples provided by peacebuilding organisations around the world, this background paper attempts to understand better the new environments in which peacebuilders are operating, focusing on conflict dynamics that have arisen in the first year of the pandemic and looking at how peacebuilders are addressing these.
 It also explores the ways in which local practitioners are using their skills, knowledge and networks to strengthen the COVID-19 response and recovery.

 The paper is structured around five programming strands:

-- Building trust and accountability between citizens and state; and
+- Building trust and accountability between citizens and state

-The paper also identifies the ways in which the peacebuilding sector must strengthen its role in the multi-sectoral response and grapple with new ways of working in unprecedented and protracted crisis settings.
-Insights were shared into the limitations of digital engagement over the long-term, with experiences in Somalia identifying the need for continued advocacy around technological access for marginalised communities.
-The urgency of alternative avenues of mental health support for practitioners and beneficiaries were identified by several respondents as the health impacts of the pandemic increasingly extend beyond the physical in a socially distanced environment.
+The paper also identifies the ways in which the peacebuilding sector must strengthen its role in the multisectoral response and grapple with new ways of working in unprecedented and protracted crisis settings.
+Other case studies shared insights into the limitations of digital engagement over the long term, and experience from Somalia identified the need for continued advocacy around technological access for marginalised communities.
+In a socially distanced environment, as the health impacts of the pandemic increasingly extend beyond the physical, several respondents stressed the urgency of identifying alternative avenues of mental health support for practitioners and beneficiaries.

-Above all, this background paper depicts the ways in which the pandemic has magnified the structural inequalities and injustices driving violence and unrest in fragile contexts.
-This awareness must be transformed into increased resources and support for local peacebuilding practitioners to address the structural drivers of conflict, drawing upon their contextual knowledge of conflict dynamics and their strong presence and networks in isolated and conflict-affected areas.
+Above all, this paper depicts the ways in which the pandemic has magnified the structural inequalities and injustices that drive violence and unrest in fragile contexts.
+This awareness must be transformed into increased resources and support for local peacebuilding practitioners.
+This will allow them to address the structural drivers of conflict, drawing upon their contextual knowledge of conflict dynamics and their strong presence and networks in isolated and conflict-affected areas.